Amatrice Earthquake Case Study

 Immediate Responses

-• Sports halls were converted to provide shelter and hotels on the Adriatic coasts were used to temporarily home people.
+• Sports halls were converted to provide shelter, and hotels on the Adriatic coasts were used to home people temporarily.

 • Many rescue workers arrived within an hour of the earthquake.
-5000 soldiers, alpine guides, and the Italian Red Cross were involved in searching for survivors, providing food and water, and supplying tents.
+Five thousand soldiers, alpine guides, and the Italian Red Cross were involved in searching for survivors, providing food and water, and supplying tents.
 Seventy dog teams and twelve helicopters were involved in the rescue effort.

-• Six of the Vatican’s 37 firefighters have traveled to Amatrice to help civil protection workers look for survivors.
+• Six of the Vatican’s 37 firefighters have travelled to Amatrice to help civil protection workers look for survivors.

-• A temporary hospital was set up and patients at Amazatrice hospital, which was severely damaged during the earthquake, were transferred to a nearby hospital in Rieti.
+• A temporary hospital was set up, and patients at Amazatrice Hospital, severely damaged during the earthquake, were transferred to a nearby hospital in Rieti.

 • Appeals were made by the national blood donation service to ensure demand was met.

-• Safety check features were activated by Facebook so local people could inform family and friends they were safe.
+• Facebook activated safety check features so local people could inform family and friends they were safe.

-• Locals removed passwords from wi-fi at the request of the Italian Red Cross so rescue teams could communicate more effectively.
+• Locals removed passwords from Wi-Fi at the Italian Red Cross’s request so rescue teams could communicate more effectively.

-• A €50 million emergency response was announced by the Italian Government.
-Taxes for residents were canceled and reconstruction work began immediately.
+• The Italian Government announced a €50 million emergency response.
+Taxes for residents were cancelled, and reconstruction work began immediately.

 Long Term Responses